webpack-contrib/expose-loader/README.md

 The [`require.resolve`](https://nodejs.org/api/modules.html#modules_require_resolve_request_options)
-call is a Node.js function (unrelated to `require.resolve` in webpack processing). `require.resolve` gives you the absolute path to the module (`"/.../app/node_modules/react/react.js"`).
-So the expose only applies to the react module.
+call is a Node.js function (unrelated to `require.resolve` in webpack processing). `require.resolve` gives you the absolute path to the module (`"/.../app/node_modules/jquery/dist/jquery.js"`).
+So the expose only applies to the jquery module.
 And it's only exposed when used in the bundle.

 ## Contributing